slgillen/Ferguson_and_Gillen_et_al_Developmental_Cell_2023/README.md

-# Ferguson_and_Gillen_et_al_2023
+# Ferguson and Gillen et al 2023
-This repository contains scripts relating to analysis for the manuscript: Palbociclib release the latent differentiation capacity of neuroblastoma cells (2023)
+This repository contains scripts relating to the analysis conducted in the article: Palbociclib releases the latent differentiation capacity of neuroblastoma cells (Developmental Cell, 2023)

 ## corresponding datasets